ffamilyfriendly/oppy/DOCS/usage.md

             - Create an application
             - Add a bot account to it
             - [Generate a bot invite](https://discordapi.com/permissions.html) and invite it to your server
         - Do not share the token with anyone.
-It's like your bot's password.
+It's like your bot's password
             - Don't publish it on git either obviously
     - Set the default prefix.
 Example: `!`
         - The bot will respond to commands that start with the prefix you set